 Search

-WEVAW Steering Group 2023
+WEVAW Steering Group 2024

-For our 2023 Write to End Violence Against Women Awards we are delighted to have the following people on our steering group.
+For our 2024 Write to End Violence Against Women Awards we are delighted to have the following people on our steering group.

-Margaret has taught journalism for around 20 years and currently leads the journalism and sports journalism degrees at the University of the West of Scotland, preceded by more than a decade as a journalist working predominantly in the magazine sector, as well as on newspapers and in corporate communication and public relations.
+Margaret has taught journalism for 25 years and currently leads the journalism and sports journalism degrees at the University of the West of Scotland, preceded by more than a decade as a journalist working predominantly in the magazine sector, as well as on newspapers and in corporate communication and public relations.

 In her research Margaret has explored a range of issues from the role of journalism in society, how the news media influence elections to the role of journalism education.
 She is very keen to raise issues of diversity and equality in her teaching.
 In her role as chair of the Association for Journalism Education (www.ajeuk.org) she led the roll out of the BBC 50:50 equality and diversity initiative across UK universities that teach journalism.
+Margaret now chairs the World Journalism Education Council (www.wjec.net).

-Karen has been working and volunteering in the domestic and sexual violence sector for 11 years, and is currently employed as a Campaigns and Communications Officer for Nottinghamshire Sexual Violence Support Services (Notts SVSS).
+Karen has been working and volunteering in the domestic and sexual violence sector for 11 years, and is currently employed as a Campaigns and Communications Manager for Nottinghamshire Sexual Violence Support Services (Notts SVSS).
 She completed Media Studies at A Level and holds an MA in Creative Writing.

 During her work at Notts SVSS she has set up the both the No More Rape Myths and Support After TV campaigns.
 She is particularly interested in the relationship between the media and the public, how they inform each other and how this can be used to bring about positive change.